hexdump0815/sonaremin/README.md

 more info coming soon ...

-# padthv1 and synthv1 mode

-more info coming soon ...

 # supported hardware

 the sonaremin currently runs (more or less) on the following arm cpu based devices: